-The SABICs and SABs (Side Air Bags) are designed to activate in certain side impacts.
-The Occupant Restraint Controller (ORC) determines whether the deployment of the Side Air Bags in a particular impact event is appropriate, based on the severity and type of collision.
-The side impact sensors aid the ORC in determining the appropriate response to impact events.
-The system is calibrated to deploy the Side Air Bags on the impact side of the vehicle during impacts that require Side Air Bags occupant protection.
-In side impacts, the Side Air Bags deploy independently; a left side impact deploys the left Side Air Bags only and a right-side impact deploys the right Side Air Bags only.
+The SABICs and SABs (Side Air Bags) are designed to activate in certain side impacts and certain rollover events.
+The Occupant Restraint Controller (ORC) determines whether the deployment of the Side Air Bags in a particular side impact or rollover event is appropriate, based on the severity and type of collision.
 Vehicle damage by itself is not a good indicator of whether or not Side Air Bags should have deployed.